tcpassos/mcp-danbooru-characters/README.md

 # mcp-danbooru-characters

 An MCP server that lets AI models look up Danbooru anime character visual tags for image generation.
-Designed to work with the [Anima](https://huggingface.co/Lykon/dreamshaper-8) model family, but compatible with any booru-aware image generator.
+Compatible with any booru-aware image generator.

 ## What it does